awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/6_failure_injection_app.md

 1. Navigate to the FIS console at <http://console.aws.amazon.com/fis> and click **Experiment templates** in the left pane.
    * Troubleshooting: If screen is blank, then select the region **US East (Ohio)**

-2. Click on **Create expermient template** to define the type of failure you want to inject.
+2. Click on **Create experiment template** to define the type of failure you want to inject.

     ![FISconsole](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/FISconsole.png?classes=lab_picture_auto)